aerickt/steno-dictionaries/README.md

  - `OE/PWAEU` → obey
  - `ABG/SES` → access

 It is also important to use prefixes and suffixes whenever possible.

-Using suffixes:
- - `HRAOBG/KWRUP` → lookup
+Some words cannot be split "normally" as they can be constructed using these special strokes.

+The following examples can only be written using suffix strokes:
  - `HRERPB/*ER` → learner
  - `KOP/KWREU` → copy
+ - `TOG/-L` → toggle
+ - `KEUT/KWREU` → kitty

+However sometimes for a given word, it may not be clear that a suffix can be used.
+For example, the word "copy" is not related to the word "cop" in terms of its modern definitions but it is still written using the "-y" suffix.

+This suffix stroke along with a few others are special in that they can be used in words where the previously written translation wasn't necessarily a word or related to the intended word.

+These suffixes can be used universally:
+ - `KWREU` → "-y"
+ - `*ER` → "-er"
+ - `-L` → "-l"

+The following are examples of using these suffixes in this manner:
- - `TPOE/TPHE/TEUBG/A*L/KWREU` → phonetically
+ - `TPAOUR/KWREU` → fury

-Some words can also be stroked using suffixes, even if whatever was previously written is not a word.
-This may be because some strokes would be too short and would cause word boundary issues.

-Suffixes on root "words":
- - `UT/*ER` → utter (as opposed to `U/TER`)
+ - `PWUR/KWREU` → bury
- - `ED/KWREUGS` → edition (as opposed to `E/TKEUGS`)
+ - `TPOEPB/KWREU` → phoney
  - `HR*ET/*ER` → leather
+ - `KOR/KWREU/KWRAPBD/*ER` → coriander
+ - `TPA*UT/*ER` → father
- - `ALD/*ER` → alder
+ - `EBG/SA*PL/-L` → example
- - `KEUT/KWREU` → kitty (as opposed to `KEU/TEU`)
+ - `OBS/TABG/-L` → obstacle
- - `A/TOPL/KWREUBG` → atomic
+ - `*UPBG/-L` → uncle

-> Note that the suffixes "-ic" and "-ition" differ from main.json.
-See [Prefixes and suffixes](#Prefixes-and-suffixes) for a more complete list of suffixes.
+> Note: this rule is unfortunately not currently consistent as it is only a recent addition.
+Use this rule whenever it is more natural than "normal" splitting but keep in mind the dictionary is not complete with these entries.
+In these cases, feel free to add your own.

-Prefixes should also be used in a similar manner.
+Prefixes should also be used in this manner.
  - `AOE/KHRAOE/SEU/KWRAS/TEUBG` → ecclesiastic
     - Since `AOE` is the "e-" prefix, it is used instead of `AOEBG/HRAOE/...`